 Neurofibromas, schwannomas, and meningiomas can be identified on MR (magnetic resonance) and CT (computed tomography) scans.
 MR scans use magnets, radio waves, and computer technology to produce images of organs and tissues like the brain and spinal cord.
 CT scans use a combination of X-rays and computer technology to produce detailed images of bones and soft tissues.

 The treatment of the tumors caused by neurofibromatosis depends on the size, location, and symptoms of the tumors.
 Small tumors in patients with no symptoms can often be observed over time with yearly MR.

 For larger or symptomatic tumors, or tumors showing growth over time, surgical removal is usually recommended.
 In most patients, complete removal of these tumors can be safely achieved using a surgical microscope, very fine instruments, and an array of microsurgical techniques.
 In many cases, patients experience an improvement in neurological function (see video).

 In some patients with large dumbbell tumors, spinal stabilization and fusion may be performed following complete tumor removal (see video).

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo, Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman, Richard C.E.
 Anderson (Pediatric), and Neil A. Feldstein (Pediatric) are experts in treating tumors associated with neurofibromatosis.
 They can also offer you a second opinion.